GLOBAL GIRLS’ EDUCATION

 5. Women and girls are vital to finding lasting solutions for people and the conservation of our planet.

-6. Girls’ education also helps decrease climate change.
+6. Girls’ education also helps decrease emissions.

 Project Drawdown estimates that access to voluntary family planning and universal secondary education for all girls could lead to 1.5 billion fewer people — and potentially 69 gigatons fewer carbon emissions — by 2050 – because with each year of quality education, girls have more agency, better healthcare access, and fewer, healthier children.
 That’s why, along with critical shifts in the unsustainable consumption, transportation, food and agricultural systems in high-income countries that are the primary drivers of emissions, girls’ education can help us heal the planet!